 I’ve watched Little House on the Prairie for a long time.
 I was born in 1975, and saw the later seasons first-run when I was little.
 I watched the show in syndication with my sister in middle and high school, and with several friends, including my roommate, throughout college.
 Now I’m middle-aged, and just pushed through (most of) the series with my wife and four kids.
-It’s time to admit I’m hooked.
+My aim for this goal is to capture how we watch Little House together.

 Little House fandom is vast, and I know there’s lots out there already to feed people’s appetites for info and trivia.
 Merchandise has been available almost since the show started, many books have been published about it, and the Internet is rich with fan blogs and podcasts.
 But to my knowledge, no one has succeeded at recapping the entire series with commentary and analysis.
 In part this I suspect has to do with simple volume: With over 200 episodes, recapping the whole series is a lot to bite off.